 Skills Needed to

-Anyone taking this course should familiar with electrical installations in an industrial setting.
+Take Course (pre-requisites): Anyone taking this course should familiar with electrical installations in an industrial setting.